Psychology and Magic Loop-Holes that magicians pre-empted prior to scientists

 still have created a doubt in the minds of the audience and taken away

 Frank Keil and Leonid Rozenblit refer to this as ‘illusion of explanatory depth’ in psychology’s jargon wherein human beings are ignorant of how incomplete their theories are and like to believe that their understanding is far greater than it actually is.

-So for the scientists it would suffice to say ‘better late than never’ when it comes to diagnosing human nature like magicians have done hundreds of years ago and manipulating it to their advantage.
+So for the scientists it would suffice to say ‘better late than never’ when it comes to diagnosing human nature like magicians have done centuries ago and manipulated to their advantage.

-For more articles like Psychology and magic then click here
+For more articles like Psychology and Magic, click here